 The four main reasons for smoky, burnt or ashy tasting coffee

-Lets review at the four main that can impact your coffee and give it a smoky, ashy or burnt taste, aroma or flavor.
+Lets review the four main factors that can impact your coffee and give it a smoky, ashy or burnt taste, aroma or flavor.

 The first is that the beans are exhibiting desirable “burnt” notes resulting from the normal roasting process.
 In this case, dark roasted beans will imbue cups with subtle “burnt” notes- but you should try to develop a palette for and enjoy these flavors.

 The second is that the “burnt” notes are resulting from over-roasting of beans.
 In these cases, usually the burnt or ashy flavors are much stronger.

 The third potential culprit is stale coffee beans.
 Stale coffee beans often produce bitter notes that can be perceived as ashy.

 The fourth possible culprit for a smoky, ashy or burnt coffee taste is your hotplate.
 Try to get your coffee off the hot plate as soon as possible- use a vacuum thermos or opt for cold brew.